Expatria-Technologies/RT_Jog_Controller/README.md

 Some pre-release Jog2K systems used RJ45 connections, but all current and future releases will use USB-C connectors on both the Jog2K and the host interface module.
 It is cricitical that the correct USBC cable is used.
 Many USB-C cables do not have all of the conductors inside and these will not work with the Jog2k.
 Always use a cable that is rated for USB-C display (5 Gbps data transfer).
 An Oculus Link cable is commonly available and works well.
 These cables also have the advantage that they are usually high quality and well shielded.

+Please note that on A4 and earlier revisions of the PCB, e-marker cables do not work.

 ## Assembly